What is Foopipes

-Modern websites often has many dependencies to external systems, either on the internet or inside an organisation.
+Modern websites often have many dependencies to external systems, either on the internet or inside an organization.
 Often these systems don't have all the functionality, SLA, or performance to withstand the demands of business critical consumers.
-Thus, the saying is "when it blows, the leafs shake" is a reality to mitigate.
+Thus, the saying is "when the wind it blows, the leaves tremble" is a reality that needs to be mitigated.

-Also, the evolution of a website is often done in phases.
-When that is the case, it is preferable to break up the system into smaller pieces where each piece can have its own life cycle, different demands and different product owners.
-Still, much of the content administration should be done in the same interface.
+Also, the evolution of a system is often done in phases.
+When that is the case, it is preferable to break it up into smaller pieces where each piece can have its own life cycle, different demands, and different product owners.
+Still, much of the administration should be done in the same interface.
 The era of monoliths is coming to an end.

 - Data is more distributed than ever.
 Being dependent of many external sources makes it near impossible to build a robust system.

-- Multiple data consumers makes schema changes to a challenge.
+- Multiple data consumers make schema changes to a challenge.

 - Technology is moving faster than ever.
 Abstraction is a necessity.

-- Aggregated data can provide more value than each dataset on its own.
+- Aggregated data can provide more value than a set of data on its own.